-From Copán it's only some 50km to Quiriguá as the crow flies, but the lay of the land, the international border and the condition of the roads make it a journey of 175km.
+Quiriguá archaeological site is only 50km from Copán as the crow flies, but the lay of the land, the international border and the condition of the roads make it a journey of 175km.
 Quiriguá is famed for its intricately carved stelae – the gigantic brown sandstone monoliths that rise as high as 10.5m, like ancient sentinels, in a quiet well-kept tropical park.

 From Río Hondo junction it's 67km along Hwy 9 to the village of Los Amates, where there are a couple of hotels, a restaurant, food stalls, a bank and a small bus station.
-The village of Quiriguá is 1.5km east of Los Amates, and the turnoff to the ruins is another 1.5km to the east.
+Quiriguá village is 1.5km east of Los Amates, and the turnoff to the ruins is another 1.5km to the east.
 The 3.4km access road leads south through banana groves.
-The most reliable accommodation in Quiriguá town is Hotel y Restaurante Royal, which has simple clean rooms and serves OK food.